LiJiahao-Alex/www24-rebuttal/reviewer2.md

 ## 2.1 Seemingly similar results
 We are sorry that we did not clearly explain the comparison between VAE and our performance thus causing some misunderstandings, which we will clarify below.

-- VAE is the best performance obtained under grid search trials with hyperparameters such as batch size and learning rate.
+- VAE is the **best performance obtained under grid search trials** with hyperparameters such as batch size and learning rate.
-- VAE performs a grid search on each dataset separately for the best performance.
+- VAE performs **a grid search on each dataset separately** for the best performance.
-- To show that our approach is effective, we neither perform a grid search over hyperparameters nor train with separate hyperparameters for each dataset.
+- To show that our approach is effective, we **neither** perform a grid search over hyperparameters **nor** train with separate hyperparameters for each dataset as stated in Sec.
 -
 - Even when the variance is considered, our method outperforms VAE in the worst case.
 -